curtispuetz/pypp-docs/docs/lang_features/interfaces.md

 # Interfaces

-Like Python interfaces with abc module, but you can only specify required methods (not properties also).
+Like Python interfaces with the abc module, but you can only specify required methods (`properties` are not supported).

 ## Declaration